 In 2012, the coalition Government inexplicably withdrew funding for the School Sport Partnership programme nationally.

 This caused outrage among our participants and their families to the extent that over 200 young people from Tower Hamlets led a national campaign demanding the Government reinstate funding for the programme.
-While this ultimately did not happen, it did lead to creation of the School Games Organiser scheme and the Primary Sports Premium which still benefits Primary Schools today.
+While this ultimately did not happen, it did lead to the creation of the School Games Organiser scheme and the Primary Sports Premium which still benefits Primary Schools across England today.

 Locally, the popularity of our programmes and magnitude of our impact convinced local stakeholders to support the transition of Tower Hamlets SSP into the Tower Hamlets Youth Sport Foundation - a charity with a very similar set of objectives.

 Another significant barrier to sports participation in Tower Hamlets was the lowest level of voluntary coaches and leaders anywhere in the UK – fewer than 3% of adults were volunteering time to support sport.

 We created the “Stepping Stones Programme” which identified talented and enthusiastic sports leaders from across Tower Hamlets schools, brought them together as a group to run projects and, as they passed the age of 16, put them through various generic, sport-specific and officiating qualifications.
 They were also deployed into coaching and leadership work at local Primary Schools and during the school holidays, ran multi-sport programmes on estate ball-courts.

 Over 80 young people per year were graduating through the Stepping Stones programme annually and the scheme won national awards.
 It was linked directly into the Games Maker programme in the lead up to the 2012 Olympic Games, for

 which Tower Hamlets was a host borough.
 A number of the graduates of this scheme were involved in Olympic Legacy planning, and the opening and closing ceremonies of the Games.